It is the sliding or displacement of one vertebra in comparison with another.

 How do doctors diagnose spondylolisthesis?

-In general, it is not possible to see visible signs of spondylolisthesis when examining a patient.
+It is impossible to see visible signs of spondylolisthesis when examining a patient.

-The diagnosis of spondylolisthesis is easily made by simple radiographs.
+Simple radiographs quickly make the diagnosis of spondylolisthesis.
 A lateral X-ray (from the side) will show if one of the vertebrae has slid forward compared to the adjacent vertebrae.

-Spondylolisthesis is classified according to the percentage of sliding of the vertebra compared to the neighboring vertebra.
+Spondylolisthesis is classified according to the vertebra sliding percentage of the neighboring vertebra.

 A CT scan or magnetic resonance imaging can help identify nerve compression associated with spondylolisthesis.